JDStar: History

-The company had a nice roster, but none with the ability or personalities to attract much attention.
-In 2001, Hidenobu Ichimaru bought JDStar from Kiyu Uji, and establish a new gimmick to promote JDStar's talent: the "athtress" (athlete-actress), which used girls with model good looks to market them for their athleticism in the pro wrestling ring, and hopefully establish them as actresses.
+The company had a large roster but no rookies with the ability or personality to attract attention.
+In 2001, Hidenobu Ichimaru bought JDStar from Kiyu Uji and established a new gimmick to promote JDStar's talent: The "athtress" (athlete-actress), an aspiring actress/singer/model whose good looks would be used to market their athleticism in the wrestling ring and establish them as idols.

-Coming mainly from an acting background, the first run of girls had few skills, and the fanfare dropped slightly.
-The "athtress" gimmick however, created more controversy than anything and the attempt to create an idol never quite caught on.
-Also dropping was the wrestlers' respect for Ichimaru, as several of the established wrestlers in joshi puroresu thought that the "athtresses" should not be in the same ring as them.
+The first run of "athresses" had few skills and fanfare dropped slightly.
+This created more controversy than anything and the promotion's attempt to create an idol never caught on.
+Also dropping was the wrestlers' respect for Ichimaru, as several established veterans in joshi puroresu thought the "athtresses" didn't deserve to be in the same ring as them.

-JDStar continued to flounder before ultimately folding in the summer of 2007.
+JDStar continued to flounder before ultimately folding in July 2007.

 Roster

 JD' moulded the careers of several new wrestlers with Uji in charge, including The Bloody, Fang Suzuki, and Sumie Sakai, who is also well known for wrestling for several independent promotions on the American east coast.

 The second run of Athtresses was the most famous group, featuring Emi Tojo, Yumi Ohka, Kei Akiyama and Asami Kawasaki.
 JDStar also moved into its home building, Shin-Kiba 1st Ring, later that year, and sold it out on their first show.
 The biggest surprise came in May of that year when Jaguar Yokota came back to the promotion, teaming with Lioness Asuka against Yumi Ohka and Emi Tojo, and picking up the win over Ohka.
 The third run of the Athtress program was its last, and Fuka and Shuu Shibutani were the last two girls to run through the program.
 Both have seen much fanfare and success, with Shu becoming a popular wrestler through her training with Mariko Yoshida's Ibuki group, which showcases the best young talents that Japan has to offer.
 Early in 2007, another rookie, Misaki Ohata, debuted with the promotion.
 She was trained by Yoshida throughout 2006.